zeromq/czmq/README.md

 This is the class interface:

-    //  Create a new directory item that loads in the full tree of the
+    //  Create a new directory item that loads in the full tree of the specified
-    //  specified path, optionally located under some parent path.
+    //  path, optionally located under some parent path.
+If parent is "-", then
+    //  loads only the top-level directory (and does not use parent as a path).
     CZMQ_EXPORT zdir_t *
         zdir_new (const char *path, const char *parent);